nerves-networking/whenwhere/README.md

 One query parameter is supported:

 * `nonce` - an up to 32 alphanumeric string.
-Non-alphanumeric or longer strings result an an error response.
+Non-alphanumeric or longer strings result in an error response.

-Both HTTP GET AND HEAD methods return the following headers:
+Both HTTP GET and HEAD methods return the following headers:

 * `x-nonce` - The value of the `nonce` query parameter
 * `x-now` - Optional ISO 8601 date/time string with millisecond precision in UTC (e.g., `2024-05-29T00:22:09.890Z`)